Sage-Bionetworks/portalsDocs/articles/tables.md

 # Using Tables

-### Overview
-Synapse allows you to create, modify and query tabular data.
-A `Table` has a Schema and holds a set of rows conforming to that schema.
  A Schema is defined in terms of Column objects that specify types from the following choices:

 {:.markdown-table}
 | \<columnType> |